 Before you bring him home, set up a room for him to move into.
-Unless you live in a small flat or apartment, it is a good idea to keep him confined to one or two rooms until he’s a bit more settled.
+Unless you live in a small flat or apartment, confine the kitten to one or two rooms until he’s a bit more settled.
 This can be your bedroom, a bathroom or office.
-I would recommend a room where the floor is either tiled or has floorboards so if he has any accidents, they can be easily cleaned up.
+I recommend a room where the floor is either tiled or has floorboards so if he has any accidents, they can be easily cleaned up.
 It should be warm in winter and cool in summer.
 Kittens are much less efficient at maintaining body temperature than adult cats.

 Before your kitten arrives home, walk around the house and remove any potential dangers.

 - Kittens, in particular, are curious and are more likely to eat things they shouldn’t so make sure you get rid of all toxic substances such as medications and plants which could poison your cat.